LAU-CSC447/openmpi_setup/README.md

 git commit -m 'completed task 1' git push -u origin master
 ```
-Go to your repository on Github and make sure that your changes were succesfully commited.
+Go to your repository on Github and make sure all changes were commited succesfully.